tirkarthi/sure/SPECS.md

     Simplicity is the ultimate sophistication.
                           — Leonardo Da Vinci

-Unit tests by definition test small units of code, and because of that then can't perform any sort of I/O (i.e: database access).
+By definition, unit tests test small units of code, and because of that then can't perform any sort of I/O (i.e: database access).

 The side effect of shaping the code to be tested in smalled units is